Jump to:

 Functional assessment

 Functional assessment will vary based on severity and age.
-For a child admitted to acute rehabilitation, the WeeFIM and Gross Motor Function Measure may be utilized.
-An age appropriate assessment of alertness and orientation should also be conducted and monitored as needed.
-The Child Orientation and Amnesia Test (COAT) may be used in children ages 3 to 15.3 For children older than 16, the Galveston Orientation and Amnesia Test (GOAT) is utilized.
+The Functional Status Scale can be useful in tracking outcome measures for critically injured children with TBI during their acute hospital stay.11 For a child admitted to acute rehabilitation, the WeeFIM and Gross Motor Function Measure may be utilized.12 An age-appropriate assessment of alertness and orientation should also be conducted and monitored as needed.
+The Child Orientation and Amnesia Test (COAT) may be used in children ages 3 to 15.
+For children older than 16, the Galveston Orientation and Amnesia Test (GOAT) is utilized.

 Laboratory studies